YuheshPandian/YuheshPandian/README.md

 ## 🤘🏻 About Me

-- 🔭 I’m currently focused on my academic studies.
+- 🔭 I’m currently focused on my studies.
 - 🌱 I’m diving into the depths of Python and exploring the basics of HTML & CSS.
 - 💬 Ask me about current tech trends and motivational quotes.
 - ⚡ Fun fact: I have a knack for witty jokes.